skupperproject/skupper-example-postgresql/README.md

    kubectl apply -f ~/pg-demo/skupper-example-postgresql/deployment-postgresql-svc-a.yaml
    ```

-## Step 4: Annotate PostgreSQL service to join to the Skupper Network
+## Step 4: Annotate PostgreSQL service to join to the Virtual Application Network

 1. In the terminal for the **private1** cluster, annotate the postgresql-svc service: